 Robert King MSW, Diplomate in Process-Oriented Psychology, has been a practicing therapist for 40 years.
 He’s been a faculty member of the Process Work Institute in Portland since 1992.
 He has taught both in the U.S. and internationally on a variety of topics, such as relationships, sexuality, dreams, bodywork, addictions and conflict resolution.
 Robert has extensive experience facilitating seminars on social issues, such as the conflict in Ireland, commonly referred to as ‘The Troubles’.
 He has also co-facilitated Open Forums in Portland on Gay Rights and has taught Advanced Gestalt Therapy, Family Therapy and Counselling Techniques at Antioch University in Seattle.
 Robert is passionate about developing his visual artwork while integrating spiritual and shamanic traditions with his interest in alternative relationship styles and sexual practices.
 He is currently working on his online art gallery, which will be available later this year at dreamwalkervisions.com To find out more about Robert’s unique creative process and to get a taste of some of his works of art, click HERE

 Ask your online course questions here!

-Included is one 2 hour class.
+Included is a 1.5 hour video class.